Macon Medical Malpractice Lawyer

 How much is my case worth?

-That depends on the harm done, the future cost of care, and what can be proven.
-We don’t throw out big numbers without a real analysis.
+It depends on the severity of the harm, the future cost of care, and what can be proven.
+We do not guess or throw out big numbers.
+We analyze the facts and build the value based on real evidence.

 Is there a deadline to file?